BioSakshat/BRLS/README.md

   html_document: default
   pdf_document: default
 ---
-# LearnR_website
+# Basic R for Life Sciences
-Click on https://prpanigrahi.github.io/LearnR_website to start learning
+Click on https://biosakshat.github.io/BRLS/ to start learning

 #Browse
 This repository contains several .Rmd files which are used to generate html files (in docs folder).